GiulioBernardi/GiulioBernardi/README.md

 # Hi there 👋
 ## I'm Giulio!
 Let me introduce myself

-Internship at *Synchro Soluções Fiscais* working with salesforce 👔
+Internship at *Synchro Soluções Fiscais* working with Salesforce 👔

 Studying to be a Full-Stack developer at FIAP 📚